rgcgithub/regenie/docs/docs/overview.md

 3. $H_0: \beta = \gamma = 0$, which tests both main and interaction effects for the SNP

-Misspecification of the model above, such as in the presence of hetero-scedasticity, or the presence of high case-control imbalance can lead to inflation in the tests.
+Misspecification of the model above, such as in the presence of heteroskedasticity, or the presence of high case-control imbalance can lead to inflation in the tests.
 Robust (sandwich) standard error (SE) estimators [9] can be used to adress model misspecification however, they can suffer from inflation when testing rare variants or in the presence of high case-control imbalance.

-In REGENIE, we use a hybrid approach which combines:
+In **regenie**, we use a hybrid approach which combines:

-* Wald tests with sandwich estimators
+* Wald test with sandwich estimators
-* Wald tests with heteroscedastic linear models (for quantitative traits)
+* Wald test with heteroskedastic linear models (for quantitative traits)
 * LRT with penalized Firth regression (for binary traits)

 For quantitative traits,
-we use the sandwich estimators HC3 to perform a Wald test for variants whose minor allele count (MAC) is above 1000 by default.
+we use the sandwich estimators HC3 to perform a Wald test for variants whose minor allele count (MAC) is above 1000 (see `--rare-mac`).
 For the remaining variants, we fit a heteroskedastic linear model (HLM) [10]
 $$
 Y = E\alpha + E^2\zeta + G\beta + (G\odot E)\gamma + \epsilon
 $$

-where we assume $\epsilon \sim N(0, \sigma^2\exp{[1 + E\theta_1 + E^2\theta_2]})$
+where we assume $\epsilon \sim N(0, D)$ where $D$ is a diagonal matrix with entries $\sigma^2\exp{(1 + E\theta_1 + E^2\theta_2)}$.
-to allow for the phenotypic variance to also depend on the risk factor $E$.
+This formulation allows for the phenotypic variance to also depend on the risk factor $E$.
-By incorporating both the linear and quadratic effect of $E$ on the mean and variance of $Y$, this model is robust to heteroskedasticity
-(*Note: the $E^2$ terms are only added when $E$ is quantitative*).
+By incorporating both the linear and quadratic effect of $E$ in the mean and variance of $Y$, this model provides robustnss to heteroskedasticity (*Note: the $E^2$ terms are only added when $E$ is quantitative*).
 Wald tests are then performed for the null hypotheses listed above.

-For binary traits,
-we use penalized Firth logistic regression where the model is
+For binary traits, we consider the following interaction model
 $$
 \text{logit}(\mu) = E\alpha + E^2\zeta + G\beta + (G\odot E)\gamma
 $$
+where we also include a non-linear effect for $E$ (not if categorical).
+The sandwich estimator HC3 is used in a Wald test for variants whose MAC is above 1000 (see `--rare-mac`) otherwise the model-based standard errors are used.
-so the added $E^2$ term (only if $E$ is quantitative) as well as the use of the Firth penalty help with case-control imbalance and model misspecification for the effects of $E$ on the phenotype.
-LRT is applied to test each of the hypotheses above.
+When Firth is specified, we only apply the Firth correction using LRT if the p-value for the interaction term $\gamma$ from the Wald test is below a specified threshold (see `--pThresh`).
+So the added $E^2$ term as well as the use of the Firth penalty help with case-control imbalance and model misspecification for the effects of $E$ on the phenotype.

 ### Missing Phenotype data